sagecorbett/A_Perfect_User/README.md

-* Since this code was written over a year ago I am not sure if it still works when it is ran *
+* Since this code was written over a 2 years ago I am not sure if this code still works as is.
+If you want to use this code just double check that the classes that the bot scrapes from instagrams website are still the same. *

 # A_Perfect_User